Title: Operations Manager

 - 10 paid holidays, 10 sick days, and 12 vacation days

-Please submit (1) a cover letter discussing your interest in the position, (2) your resume and (3) the names and contact information of three references
+Please send (1) a cover letter discussing your interest in the position, (2) your resume, and (3) the names and contact information of three references, using the link below.

-Applications will be reviewed on a rolling basis with priority given to applications received by June 30, 2021.
+Applications will be reviewed on a rolling basis with priority given to those received by July 31, 2022.

 CAIR-CA is an equal opportunity employer.